glasnt/talks/2019_08_KiwiPyCon.podium/slides.md

 ???

 In Python, when you load the interpreter, you're probably loading CPython.
-An optimisation of CPython is to create a list of integers from -5 to 256 for you.
 --
 .righthead[CPython]
 <pre><code class="python">>>> .white[a=b]</code></pre>